The Intelligence Illusion

 No hype; no bullshit

-And you’ll be able to talk your boss out of making an AI mistake if you need to.
+And you’ll be able to talk your boss out of making an “AI” mistake if you need to.

 Buy the ebook for $35 USD

-Praise for The Intelligence Illusion
+Praise for the first edition of The Intelligence Illusion

 Amid the current AI tsunami, I knew it was time to do my share of learning this stuff by filling gaps among pieces of my fragmented knowledge about it and organize my thoughts around it.
 This book served that purpose very well.